Perspectives on the Changing Linux Ecosystem

 A Linux Guerrilla might say: Let’s be honest, we’re migrating to Linux VMs and Linux in the Cloud to save money.
 The business may have LIKED Windows server in the past, but Microsoft’s licencing mechanisms seem to be purposely designed not to work in virtualized and cloud infrastructures, unless the business has gone Azure.
 And if that had happened I wouldn’t be here.
 We’re already expected to support twice as many server instances as we did before, and to be honest expect to see that will rise again without our team growing at all, so we’re going to need more automation.

-A worldwide, year-long survey of what people are ACTUALLY doing with their infrastructure is just moving into its second year.
-HelpSystems will be presenting their first year results formally over the next few weeks.
+A worldwide, year-long survey of what people are actually doing with their infrastructure is just moving into its second year.
+Fortra will be presenting their first year results formally over the next few weeks.

 Some valid commentary that can be made on some of the initial raw data, both as a Linux mandarin, and a Linux admin guerrilla.
 Beyond the marketing and positive news of new companies and projects going live in the ecosystem worldwide there is quite a bit of acerbic and wry grumblings over a few (Ed: Few??) beers and margaritas at Linux user group meetings.
 Your admins are talking, and it’s not all good news.